Code-Institute-Submissions/Third_milestone/README.md

 The [surfingeurope](https://surfingeurope.herokuapp.com/) is a Data Centric Development Milestone Project build for [Code Institute's](https://www.codeinstitute.net/) Full Stack Web Developer Course.

-The Surfingeurope website is a surfing locations guide that allows surfers to expolore various types of spots in Europe.
+The Surfingeurope website is a surfing locations guide that allows surfers to explore various types of spots in Europe.
 The site has a social aspect by allowing users to add new locations, edit current spots and rate or comment on the existing ones based on their personal experience and knowledge.

 ## The Brief